Need to know more? See below for answers to our most frequently asked questions:

 Yes, with caution.

-You can use outdoor exercise and playground equipment in Parramatta Park/Western Sydney Parklands from Saturday 16 May 2020, but with caution.
+You can use outdoor exercise and playground equipment in Parramatta Park with caution.

 Rangers will monitor the number of visitors within the playgrounds and may be required to close them if physical distancing becomes difficult.
 Fences will be kept in place to allow the Rangers to do so if necessary.

-Cafes and restaurants will be able to seat 10 patrons at a time, following the four-square metres per person rule.
-Please check out our food venues directly for any changed trading conditions.
+Some cafes and restaurants within the park are open and may seat up to 100 patrons per booking or table, following the four-square metres per person rule.
+Please check our food venues directly for any changed trading conditions.

 Yes, you can continue to do exercise outdoors.